tofarr/json-urley-js/README.md

 11. Trying to mix arrays with objects will result in an error:
     * `?a~a=&a.b=1 => ERROR`
     * `?a~a=&a.foo=1 => ERROR`
-12. Actual ~ or . in keys can be escaped with a preceeding ~:
+12. Actual ~ or . in keys can be escaped with a preceding ~:
     * `a~~a=1 => {"a~a": 1}`
     * `a~~~b=1 => {"a~": true}`
     * `a~~~.b=1 => {"a~.b": 1}`